| Guidelines: Software Requirements

 shutdown of the entire computing facility)?
 If so, what are the criteria for

+such recovery?
 Be aware that probably not all business processes will require disaster

 recovery facilities.
 Select only those processes that are critical and do